danielwrobert/vim-up/README.md

 Heavily based on Square's [maximum-awesome](https://github.com/square/maximum-awesome) repo that's no longer maintained, plus a few other goodies.

+This project was forked from Cassidy Williams' awesome [vim-up repo](https://github.com/cassidoo/vim-up) and I've made _some_ adjustments to fit my personal preferences.

 ## What's in it?

 * [iTerm 2](http://www.iterm2.com/)